tabreturn/tabreturn.github.io/_posts/2020-11-16-interactive_svg_animations_with_gsap.md

 published: false
 ---

-In this post, I'll create an interactive espresso machine using SVG animations powered by GSAP.
-GIFs are probably the easiest way to get animation into a web-page, but with SVG, you get vector graphics that scale to any size with no discernible loss in quality.
-What's more, SVG data usually consumes less bandwidth than a GIF, and you can add interactivity to SVGs using JavaScript.

-You'll recreate the following graphic using SVG markup, which will include animation:
+In this tutorial, you'll create an interactive espresso machine using SVG, JavaScript, and the GSAP library for animation.
+You'll draw the coffee machine using SVG code; once that's complete, you'll add the JavaScript/GSAP code to make it animate.
+The final result looks like this (you can click ):

 <figure>
 <div id="coffeeDemo">